Steve Sullivan: Final NHL season

 On July 4, 2012, Sullivan signed a one-year, $1.85 million deal with the Phoenix Coyotes.
 Signed with the intention to cover the loss of fellow veteran Ray Whitney, Sullivan got off to a quick start with the Coyotes in the lockout shortened 2012–13 season, scoring a hat-trick in his third game to help defeat the Columbus Blue Jackets on January 24, 2013.
-On March 28, 2013, Sullivan dressed for his 1,000th NHL game, fittingly against the Nashville Predators.
+On March 28, 2013, Sullivan dressed for his 1,000th NHL game.
 He was honored during the game as the Coyotes defeated the Predators 7-4.

 On April 3, 2013, Sullivan was dealt by the Coyotes at the trade deadline to return to his original club, the New Jersey Devils, for a 7th round draft pick.
-His time between stints with the Devils was 16 year, 45 days, the third longest amount of time between stints with one team in NHL history.
+His time between stints with the Devils was 16 years and 45 days, the third longest amount of time between stints with one team in NHL history.

-Post-Playing career
+Post-playing career

-On September 8, 2014, the Coyotes announced that they had hired Sullivan as their development coach.
+On September 8, 2014, the Coyotes announced they had hired Sullivan as their development coach.
+He was promoted to director of player development on May 26, 2016, and one year later he was promoted to assistant general manager.

-On July 26, 2020, Sullivan was named the interim general manager of the Coyotes upon the resignation of John Chayka, running the NHL franchise till Bill Armstrong was hired as the new general manager in September 2020.
-Less than 5 months later, Sullivan was let go from this position as assistant general manager and executive vice-president of hockey operations on February 11, 2021.
+On July 26, 2020, Sullivan was named the interim general manager of the Coyotes upon the resignation of John Chayka, running the NHL franchise until Bill Armstrong was hired as the new general manager in September 2020.
+Less than five months later, Sullivan was let go from this position as assistant general manager and executive vice-president of hockey operations on February 11, 2021.

+In August 2024, Sullivan joined the Toronto Maple Leafs' AHL affiliate, the Toronto Marlies, as an assistant coach.

+Personal life

+Sullivan and his wife Kristen have four children together.
+During his time with the Toronto Maple Leafs, color commentator Harry Neale nicknamed Sullivan the "Timmins Tornado."